 When it comes to stepparent adoption in Iowa, the law is pretty clear.
 If you want to adopt your stepchild, you must first get the consent of the child’s other parent.
 If the other parent is deceased or has had their parental rights terminated, then you may be able to proceed with the adoption without their consent.

 Once you have the consent of the other parent, you will need to file a petition for adoption with the court.
 The court will then set a hearing date and notify the parties involved.
-At the hearing, the court will ask the parties questions about the adoption and will make a determination as to whether or not it is in the best interest of the child.
+At the hearing, the court will ask the parties questions about the adoption and will make a determination whether or not it is in the best interest of the child.

 If the court approves the adoption, the child will then be legally considered your child and will have all the same rights and responsibilities as any other child in your family.
 Congratulations!